xiix0/scam/README.md

-They have been at a great feast of languages, and stolen the scraps.
+There are more things in heaven and earth,
+Horatio, than are dreamt of in your philosophy.
-		-- William Shakespeare, "Love's Labour's Lost"
+		-- Wm.
+Shakespeare, "Hamlet"